crunes/chi-covid19-narrative/files/takeways.md

 ![Image](https://github.com/crunes/chi-covid19-narrative/blob/master/files/chart1.jpg)

 ## My decidedly-non-linear-journey with JavaScript and chart.js
 Before I started my fellowship with the City, I programmed in Python and R but hadn't written in line of HTML or JavaScript in over 10 years.
-I used a variety of open-source tools to learn how to design and develop interactive data visualizations
+I used a variety of open-source tools to get up to speed and learn how to design and develop these interactive data visualizations.

 ### Open-source resources and tools
 - __[CodePen](https://codepen.io/about/)__: a social development environment that allows you to write code in the browser, and see the results of it as you build.
 Primarily focuses on front-end languages like HTML, CSS, JavaScript, and preprocessing syntaxes that turn into those things.